r00t-3xp10it/hacking-material-books/obfuscation/simple_obfuscation.md

 ## C Obfuscation Technics (c-exe)

-      [WARNING]: In the follow examples (template.c) its going to be compiled into an linux executable file with the help of GCC (Gnu-Cross-Compiler) to demonstrate obfuscation technics discussed in this chapter.
+      [WARNING]: In the follow examples (template.c) its going to be compiled into an LINUX executable program with the help of GCC (Gnu-Cross-Compiler) to demonstrate obfuscation technics discussed in this chapter.
       "Its more easy for me to write the article take screenshots and execute agent in the same machine (PC)"